gemacjr/jump.ios/JREngage/README.phonegap.txt

 callback function.
 The callback functions should take one argument each, result and error, respectively (though you can name your arguments however you choose).

-Both the result and error arguments will contain a json object that your application can parse to get the appropriate information from the JREngage plugin.
+Both the result and error arguments will contain a JSON object that your application can parse to get the appropriate information from the JREngage plugin.

-The result json object contains the following keys and values:
+The result JSON object contains the following keys and values:
 Key               Type        Value
 stat              String      'ok'
-auth_info         Dictionary  A dictionary containing the profile data of the
+auth_info         Object      An object containing the profile data of the
                               authenticating user.
 Detailed documentation of the
                               auth_info object can be found at
                               http://documentation.janrain.com/engage/api/auth_info
-provider          String      The provider on which the user authenticated. tokenUrl          String      The token URL you provided tokenUrlPayload   Unknown     The data returned to the library from your token URL.
+provider          String      The provider on which the user authenticated. tokenUrl          String      The token URL you provided tokenUrlPayload   String      The response returned to the library from your token URL.
                               What this data contains depends on your implementation of your token URL.